ropensci-archive/rorcid/README.md

 The package now works with the `v2.1` ORCID API now.
 It's too complicated to allow users to work with different versions of the API, so it's hard-coded to `v2.1`.

+## Authentication

+There are two ways to authenticate with `rorcid`:

+- Use a token as a result of a OAuth authentication process.
+The token is a alphanumeric UUID, e.g. `dc0a6b6b-b4d4-4276-bc89-78c1e9ede56e`.
+You can get this token by running `orcid_auth()`, then storing that key (the uuid alone, not the "Bearer " part) either as en environment variable in your `.Renviron` file in your home directory, or as an R option in your `.Rprofile` file.
+See `?Startup` for more information.
+Either an environment variable or R option work.
+If we don't find either we do the next option.
+- Interactively login with OAuth.
+We use a client id and client secret key to ping ORCID.org; at which point you log in with your username/password; then we get back a token (same as the above option).
+We don't know your username or password, only the token that we get back.
+We cache that token locally in a hidden file in whatever working directory you're in.
+If you delete that file, or run the code from a new working directory, then we re-authorize.

+We recommend the former option.
+That is, get a token and store it as an environment variable.

+If both options above fail, we proceed without using authentication.
+ORCID does not require authentication at this point, but may in the future - this prepares you for when that happens :)

+See <https://members.orcid.org/api/orcid-scopes> for more about ORCID OAuth Scopes.

 ## Computing environments without browsers

 One pitfall is when you are using `rorcid` on a server, and you're ssh'ed